Geometry-Aware Attention Guidance for Diffusion Models via Modern Hopfield Dynamics: Introduction

 \section{Introduction}

-The emergence of text-to-image (T2I) diffusion models~\cite{stablediffusion,sdxl, stable3} has revolutionized the landscape of generative artificial intelligence, achieving remarkable success in tasks ranging from static image synthesis~\cite{sana,flux2024} to dynamic video generation~\cite{stablevideo,videocrafter2, cogvideox, wan2.1}.
-Despite their ubiquitous adoption, standard sampling processes in diffusion~\cite{ho2020denoising} and flow-matching models~\cite{lipman2022flow} often remain suboptimal.
-To address this, the field has entered a "great guidance sampling era," where various techniques are employed to refine the sampling trajectory.
-The cornerstone of this era is Classifier-Free Guidance (CFG)~\cite{CFG}, which enhances generation quality by extrapolating between conditional and unconditional score estimates.
-By pushing the sampling direction toward the conditional distribution, CFG effectively improve generation quality, albeit at a significant cost.

-Despite its success, CFG is limited by dual-pass inference costs and the requirement for null-condition training, hindering its use in few-step distilled or single-step models \cite{light, turbo, pcm}.
-While recent training-free methods \cite{PAG, SEG, tpg, asag} bypass training by perturbing internal representations, such as corrupting self-attention or token embeddings, they still require two forward passes.
-Consequently, these approaches are still difficult to integrate with few-step generation frameworks.
+The emergence of text-to-image (T2I) diffusion models~\cite{stablediffusion,sdxl, stable3} has reshaped generative modeling, with notable success on static image synthesis~\cite{sana,flux2024} and video generation~\cite{stablevideo,videocrafter2, cogvideox, wan2.1}.
+Vanilla sampling in diffusion~\cite{ho2020denoising} and flow-matching models~\cite{lipman2022flow} is often suboptimal, motivating a range of guidance techniques.
+Classifier-Free Guidance (CFG)~\cite{CFG} extrapolates between conditional and unconditional score estimates, improving quality but at substantial computational cost; it further requires dual-pass inference and null-condition training, hindering its use in few-step distilled or single-step models~\cite{light, turbo, pcm}.
+Training-free alternatives~\cite{PAG, SEG, tpg, asag} bypass null-condition training but still rely on two forward passes.

-To overcome this issue, attention-space extrapolation has emerged as a promising paradigm.
-Specifically, \cite{pladis} viewing attention through the lens of sparse Hopfield networks, leverage noise-robustness to extrapolate between sparse and dense maps.
-Similarly, \cite{nag} extrapolates attention signals from positive and negative prompts.
-Despite these empirical gains in quality and efficiency, the underlying mechanics of attention-space extrapolation remain poorly understood.
-This lack of a formal theoretical framework leaves the field largely reliant on empirical heuristics.

-In this paper, we establish the missing link between empirical heuristics and classical convergence theory for attention-space guidance in diffusion models.
-By framing attention dynamics in Modern Hopfield Networks (MHN)~\cite{hopfield, sparsehop, stanhop} as a fixed-point iteration, we prove that attention-space extrapolation is a special realization of Anderson Acceleration (AA)~\cite{anderson}.
-This discovery provides the first principled explanation for the success of attention-space guidance, transforming empirical observations into a theoretically grounded framework for diffusion sampling.

-Building on this foundation, we introduce a \textbf{G}eometry-\textbf{A}ware Attention \textbf{G}uidance (\textbf{GAG}).
-Inspired by geometric guidance principles \cite{apg}, we decompose attention updates into parallel and orthogonal components relative to the guidance direction.
-This decomposition allows us to stabilize the acceleration process by selectively amplifying beneficial updates while suppressing harmful fluctuations.
-We further provide a theoretical guarantee for this stability by analyzing the weak contraction property \cite{alber1997principle} of attention dynamics.